 I had a friend ask me this question, What is Couch Potato Investing, and for those starting out, it may not be obvious what I mean when I talk about this variant of an investing concept.
-I present to you a simplistic primer on Couch Potato Investing.
+There are great primers on Couch Potato Investing out there, read them as well.

 The Couch Potato Investor label is actually quite descriptive, in that it describes investors who do not wish to be bothered by day-to-day investing issues, they simply want to set up their investments and occasionally come back and take simple actions on the investments in place (in military terms, fire and forget).